zfaustk/KHGraphDB/docs/six.md

 it.

 Raft was a week in 2019 and then gone.
+FIND on a socket is the catalog leaving the process.
+One round, then those homes.
 This file is that choice kept: fencing by lease, isolation by prefix, query by directory.
 The kernel was pointed here